 In the afternoon learning is planning through topics or contexts for learning; children follow a different topic in each phase and this links the learning through all subjects in the curriculum, including science.

-In addition, all children take part in Physical Education, Personal, Social & Health Education and Religious Education.
+In addition, all children take part in Physical Education, Personal, Social, Health and Economic Education and Religious Education.